National Tourism Day 2020: Objectives and Significance

 2. A sector of the economy or an industry

 3. A brad system of interacting relationships of people, their needs to travel outside their communities and services that attempt to respond to these needs by supplying products.

 According to the statistics of the Ministry of Tourism, over 7.7% of Indian employees work in the tourism industry.
 National Tourism Day was established to promote the tourism industry and recognize its contribution to the growth and sustainability of tourist destinations and local communities.

 Everyone who holds a valid passport can apply for a travel visa at their local Indian embassy or consulate, before their visit.
 Travellers can also apply directly by mail or in person, or through their local travel services company.
 Recently, India has implemented an online method for citizens of 40 countries to apply for an e-Tourist Visa.

 E-Tourist Visa will allow tourists and business visitors to obtain a "visa on arrival" at sixteen designated international airports, by acquiring an Electronic Travel Authorisation (ETA) online before arrival, without having to visit an Indian consulate or visa centre.

-Why National Tourism Day is celebrated?
+Why is National Tourism Day celebrated?

 The World Tourism Day is celebrated on 27 September and in India, National Tourism Day is celebrated on the 25 January.
 This celebration is all about to cultivate and create awareness among the society globally on the significance of tourism, and it’s social, political, financial and also cultural worth and value.